turbot/flowpipe-image-azure-cli/README.md

 This image is meant to be used with [Flowpipe mods](https://hub.flowpipe.io/), in particular the [Azure](https://hub.flowpipe.io/mods/turbot/azure) and [Entra ID](https://hub.flowpipe.io/mods/turbot/entra) mods.

+The Azure CLI does not work only with environment variables for authentication, so this image is primarily used to run the `az login` command.

 ## Open Source & Contributing

 This repository is published under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
 Please see our [code of conduct](https://github.com/turbot/.github/blob/main/CODE_OF_CONDUCT.md).
 We look forward to collaborating with you!